andysalerno/andysalerno.com/content/posts/xpro3-first-day.md

 {{< image "/photogallery/large/51212379195.jpg" >}}

 Despite the challenges posed by 2020, it was still an interesting year to be a hobbyist street photographer, because you could document a society-wide change in behavior that, in our lifetimes, we've never seen before, and likely won't see again.
 That being said, hopefully the remainder of 2021 also brings a society-wide shift back to normality at whatever pace is responsible.
-Imagine the photos.